Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline RL: T-Symmetry Regularized Offline RL

 This is exactly equivalent to requiring the instance-wise T-symmetry consistency loss (Eq. (\ref{loss:t-sym})) $\ell_{T\text{-}sym}(z_s+\epsilon,z_a)=0$.
 Hence we can use T-symmetry consistency loss $\ell_{T\text{-}sym}(\cdot)$ as a reliability measure to filter out unreliable augmented samples $(z_s+\epsilon,z_a)$ that are inconsistent with the T-symmetry property of the learned latent dynamics in TDM.
 In our implementation, we only keep augmented samples that satisfy $\ell_{T\text{-}sym}(z_s+\epsilon,z_a)\leq h$, where we consider a non-parametric treatment for threshold $h$, by setting it as the $\tau$-quantile value of all $\ell_{T\text{-}sym}(\phi(s,a))$ values of $(s,a)$ in $\mathcal{D}$ (we choose $\tau=50\%$ or $70\%$ in our experiments).
 This ensures that the augmented samples at least maintain the similar level of T-symmetry agreement explained by TDM as the data samples in $\mathcal{D}$.

-\textbf{Practical implementation.}\quad TSRL can be implemented based upon TD3~\citep{fujimoto2019off} by incorporating the proposed T-symmetry regularized representation and policy constraints, as well as the T-symmetry consistent latent space data augmentation.
-The pseudocode and implementation details of TSRL are presented in Appendix~\ref{app_impl}.
+\textbf{Practical implementation.}\quad TSRL can be implemented based upon TD3~\citep{fujimoto2018addressing} by incorporating the proposed T-symmetry regularized representation and policy constraints as in Eq.~(\ref{value}) and (\ref{pc}), as well as the T-symmetry consistent latent space data augmentation.
+In our experiments reported in the next section, we generate $K=1$ augmented samples for each transition in the dataset, and filter based on the T-symmetry consistency loss.
+The pseudo-code of TSRL is summarized in Algorithm~\ref{alg:TSRL}.